10 Reasons to Consider Getting off Birth Control and Starting Fertility Awareness Instead

 9. Reduce your risk of serious health complications

 Many people don’t think about health risks when accepting a doctor’s birth control prescription, in great part because many doctors don’t mention them.
-But, as the FDA Petition on hormonal contraceptives reveals in the comments posted by the public, many women suffer grave health complications related to taking these drugs.
+But, as the currently ongoing FDA Petition on hormonal contraceptives reveals in the comments posted by the public, many women suffer grave health complications related to taking these drugs.

-In fact, sometimes birth control side effects are life-threatening.
+Sometimes birth control side effects are life-threatening.
 In September 2018, twenty-year-old Alexandra Davis died suddenly of blood clots in her lungs that doctors’ visits did not identify as birth-control related until it was too late.
 A systematic review of literature has since revealed as many as 300-400 women die each year of birth control-related health complications.

-10. Feel more in tune with your body
+10. Feel more in tune with your body!

 With the greater self-understanding that fertility awareness brings to each user, the benefits of FAM are as numerous as there are women.